-When two immune systems come together as one, prolonged organ survival for patients without continued use of immunosuppressants is possible.
-From transplants to immune and hematological diseases, Medeor is making the dream of long-lasting immune tolerance a reality with the power of chimeric immunotherapy.
+When two immune systems come together, prolonged organ survival for patients without continued use of immunosuppressants is not possible today.
+Medeor is on path to making long-lasting immune tolerance a reality.

 Anytime a donor organ is required, so too is a lifetime of immunosuppressant drugs to help prevent acute rejection.
 While today these drugs are clinically necessary, the toxic side effects negatively impact both the recipient and the donated kidney with 30-50% of transplant recipients rejecting their graft by 10 years.